Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \subsection{Candidate circuit generation}

-The process of generating candidate quantum circuits is primarily divided into three stages: 1) A specific number of qubits with preserved topological connectivity are selected from the quantum device.
-This selection process takes into account the noise characteristics of individual qubits and their couplings, aiming to identify a subgraph of the device topology with the lowest average noise.
-Such a selection strategy improves hardware efficiency and enhances the fidelity of the generated circuits.
-2) Candidate circuits are generated based on the selected qubit and the native gate set supported by the quantum device.
-During the circuit generation process, each inserted quantum gate must act on qubits that are physically connected on the hardware.
-This ensures that qubit mapping is implicitly achieved during circuit construction, thereby avoiding the insertion of costly SWAP gates during the compilation phase.
-As a result, the overall circuit depth is reduced, and noise accumulation is mitigated.
-3) In the candidate quantum circuits, parameterized quantum gates are selected at different positions to enable flexible data embedding, which helps improve the performance of the quantum kernel.
+The generation of candidate quantum circuits consists of three stages.
+First, a subset of qubits is selected from the quantum device by jointly considering topological connectivity and noise characteristics of both qubits and their couplings, with the goal of identifying a low-noise subgraph that improves hardware efficiency and circuit fidelity.
+Second, candidate circuits are constructed on the selected qubits under the native gate set and connectivity constraints of the device, where each quantum gate is applied only to physically connected qubits, thereby implicitly satisfying qubit mapping and avoiding the insertion of SWAP gates during compilation, which reduces circuit depth and mitigates noise accumulation.
+Third, parameterized quantum gates are introduced at different positions within the circuits to enable flexible data embedding, enhancing the expressivity and performance of the resulting quantum kernels.